-We all know what our urine should look like and we know that the typical yellow color can vary.
+We’re all familiar with what urine should look like.
+We also know that the typical yellow color can vary.
 Urine may be different depending on the time of day, our activities and our level of hydration.
-It tends to be a deeper yellow first thing in the morning.
-It can also be a darker yellow if you’re doing hard physical labor or participating in physical exercise while not drinking enough water to maintain your hydration.
-It tends to be lighter later during the day or if you are drinking a lot of fluids.
+For instance, it tends to be a deeper yellow first thing in the morning.
+It can also be a darker yellow if you’re doing hard physical labor or participating in physical exercise while not drinking enough water to maintain proper hydration.
+Likewise, it tends to be a lighter yellow when you’re drinking a lot of fluids.
 The question is, what does it mean when you have pink or red urine?

 There are many conditions that can cause blood to be present in the urine.
-Pink or red urine may be the result of a injury, urinary tract infection, kidney stones, tumors or other conditions which cause the kidneys, ureters (tubes leading from kidneys to bladder), bladder or urethra (tube leading from bladder to the outside) to leak or ooze blood into the urine.
-There are also a number of medications which can cause the urine to darken or turn red/pink, but that should resolve within a day or two after discontinuing the medication.
+Pink or red urine may be the result of a injury, urinary tract infection, kidney stones, tumors, excessive physical exercise or other conditions which cause the kidneys, ureters, bladder or urethra to leak or ooze blood into the urine.
+There are also a number of medications which can cause the urine to turn colors.
+In this case, the color of urine should resolve within a day or two after discontinuing the medication.